wswebcreation/webdriver-image-comparison/README.md

 - [ ] Make proper documentation
 - [ ] Optimize UT's and increase coverage
 - [ ] Look at the execute methods, maybe they could be optimized

+## Dependencies
+- Dropped support for NodeJS 16